zehantan6970/RoboNavGuard/Re_3DVG-Small/README.md

       'bag': 392, 'night stand': 397, 'bathtub': 316, 'mirror': 325, 'toaster': 195
 ## 7.Model  Deployment
 #### We will provide the onnx file exported from the 3dvg model and provide the code for inference using the onnxruntime.
-#### The instance segmentation model can be deployed using [mmdeploy](https://github.com/open-mmlab/mmdeploy/blob/v0.12.0/docs/en/get_started.md),If your environment meets mmdeploy's requirements, you can do the following
+#### The instance segmentation model can be deployed using [mmdeploy](https://github.com/open-mmlab/mmdeploy/blob/v0.12.0/docs/en/get_started.md), If your environment meets mmdeploy's requirements, you can do the following
-    1.Convert Model
+    1. Convert Model
         python mmdeploy/tools/deploy.py \
         mmdeploy/configs/mmdet/instance-seg/instance-seg_tensorrt-fp16_dynamic-320x320-1344x1344.py \
         mmdetection/configs/mask_rcnn/mask_rcnn_r101_fpn_mstrain-poly_3x_coco.py \